 Slipping rib syndrome is a rare and unusual condition—in fact, it’s often mistaken for other health problems.
-People with slipping rib syndrome have pain on one side of the chest wall when they move, cough or sneeze.
+People with slipping rib syndrome have pain on one side of the chest or upper abdominal wall when they move, cough or sneeze.
 The pain feels like it’s coming from a particular rib, and sometimes people notice a popping or clicking sound.
-The rib may be displaced or dislocated where the bone meets the cartilage at the front of the chest.
+The rib may be displaced or dislocated where the bone meets the cartilage at the front of the chest or rib cage.

 Edward Charles, MD, a surgeon with Banner Health, said it’s not clear what causes slipping rib syndrome, but it can occur after trauma to the chest wall such as an injury from contact sports or an accident.
 “Short of avoiding injuries to the chest wall, there is no specific way to prevent this condition,” Dr. Charles said